Jess4code/react-weather-app/README.md

 ## Notes:

-I noticed that openweather API is facing some troubles in the min and max temperatures , also the clouds info when showing the weather
+I noticed that openweather API is facing some troubles with min and max temperatures , also the clouds info when showing the weather
 I've made those points clear in my comments in the code , enjoy it.
 Keep On Hacking!